 - They’ll put you in a holding cell.
 If there are a lot of arrests, it will take a while to get processed.

 - Firstly, you will have to answer a bunch of questions, such as what your legal name is, address, birthdate and a contact person.

 - They’ll also ask about your psychological and medical history.

 - Any property you have will be taken from you and stored until you get released from jail.

 - You will be allowed to make a telephone call to talk to family, friends, or bail bondsman.

-- If you are expected to be released shortly, you might be allowed to wear your own clothes, if not you you will have to wear a jail issued jumpsuit.
+- If you are expected to be released shortly, you might be allowed to wear your own clothes, if not you will have to wear a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If so, please tell our readers about your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that might help others to get through jail intake?

 Post A Comment